Soni Razdan: Career

 Razdan debuted in Hindi films in a supporting role with the 1981 film 36 Chowringhee Lane starring Jennifer Kendal.
 It also marked the directorial debut of Aparna Sen, who had until then been known as a leading actress of Bengali cinema.
 Razdan garnered mainstream attention for her appearance in the film.
 36 Chowringhee Lane was also entered in the first edition of the Manila International Film Festival, where it won the top prize.
 Scholar Wimal Dissanayake sees the film as a portrayal of the patriarchal social system: "The film portrays the plight of a lonely woman in a society that cares little for questions of female subjectivity and self-fulfillment.
 In popular culture the title of the film has become symbolic of the city of Kolkata, particularly its cuisine.
 A Bangalore restaurant is called 36 Chowringhee Lane.
 A fast-food chain in Delhi is called 34 Chowringhee Lane.
 Then she also appeared in Ahista Ahista directed by Esmayeel Shroff.
 It is a remake of the Kannada film Gejje Pooje.

 In 1983, she appeared in film called Mandi directed by Shyam Benegal.
 Based on a classic Urdu short story Aanandi by writer Ghulam Abbas, the film narrates the story of a brothel, situated in the heart of a city, an area that some politicians want for its prime locality.
 The film is a satirical comedy on politics and prostitution.
 Her major breakthrough came in 1984 film Saaransh.
 It is about an elderly Maharashtrian couple living in Mumbai who come to terms with the loss of their only son.
 It was directed by her now husband Mahesh Bhatt.
 It was also chosen as India's official entry for the 1985 Academy Award for Best Foreign Language Film but it was not nominated.
 Her performance in the film was critically appreciated by the audience for which she earned a nomination for the Bengal Film Journalists' Association Award for Best Actress and Filmfare Award for Best Supporting Actress.
 In 1985, Razdan had two release in the year which was the Historical drama Trikal (alongside Leela Naidu, Naseeruddin Shah and Neena Gupta) and the Thriller Khamosh (alongside Shabana Azmi and again with Naseeruddin Shah), both of which were critically and commercially successful.
 In 1986, Razdan starred in an English-language Indian film named On Wings of Fire.
 From 1990-1993, Razdan appeared in 6 films.
 Including — Daddy, Sadak, Saathi, Sir, Gumrah, and Gunaah.
 Mostly she appeared as a supporting roles.

-In 1998, Razdan appeared as a lead in the Canadian film named Such a Long Journey, co-starring Roshan Seth and directed by Sturla Gunnarsson.
-The story, based on the novel of the same name written by Rohinton Mistry.
-The film was screened at the Toronto International Film Festival.